John Yelland

-John Yelland (1755–1827) was an officer in the Royal Navy who served during the American Revolutionary, French Revolutionary and Napoleonic wars.
+Captain John Yelland (1755 – December 1827) was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
 He commanded at Copenhagen in 1801, for which he was mentioned in despatches but despite this and having served under some influential admirals, his promotion was slow and he never rose above the rank of captain.

 Early life and career

 John Yelland was born in the south-west of England, in or around 1755.
-He started his career in the Royal Navy as a volunteer, aboard the 74-gun HMS Torbay, soon after the American Revolutionary War started in 1776.
+He started his career in the Royal Navy as a volunteer, aboard the 74-gun HMS Torbay, soon after the American War of Independence started in 1776.
 In May 1778, he joined and was serving in her as a midshipman, when she took part in the Battle of Ushant that same year.